-Netanyahu and Putin To Meet Amidst Israeli Concerns of Iran’s Presence In Syria
+Netanyahu And Putin To Meet Amidst Israeli Concerns Of Iran’s Presence In Syria

-Benjamin Netanyahu and Vladimir Putin to meet in Sochi to discuss Iran’s presence in Syria.
+Benjamin Netanyahu and Vladimir Putin plan to meet in Sochi to discuss Iran’s presence in Syria.
 The meeting comes on the heels of the Israeli government releasing satellite imagery of a suspected Iranian Scud missile factory near Latakia, Syria.
-Israeli Prime Minister Netanyahu, stated in a recent speech, “We vehemently oppose the military buildup by Iran and its proxies, primarily Hezbollah, in Syria and we will do whatever it takes to protect Israel’s security.”
+Israeli Prime Minister Netanyahu stated in a recent speech, “We vehemently oppose the military buildup by Iran and its proxies, primarily Hezbollah, in Syria and we will do whatever it takes to protect Israel’s security.”

-The Jerusalem Post reports that this is the fourth meeting in 16 months for Putin and Netanyahu over tensions in the Middle East region.
+The Jerusalem Post reports that this is the fourth meeting in 16 months between Putin and Netanyahu over tensions in the Middle East region.

 Prime Minister Netanyahu’s office released an itinerary for the upcoming bilateral meeting.
 The statement stated, “it must be noted that in the last two years Prime Minister Netanyahu has met with President Putin every few months to discuss bilateral and regional issues with the intention of preventing any clashes between Israeli and Russian air forces in Syria, with success until now.”